 Índice de contenidos

-- 1 Discover 10 things you never knew that will improve your visit to the Alhambra of Granada
+- 1 Discover 12 things you never knew that will improve your visit to the Alhambra of Granada

-- 1.3 Interesting facts about the Alhambra: a monument of Al-Andalus, a monument of Christians
+- 1.4 A monument of Al-Andalus, a monument of Christians

-- 1.6 The invalid who protected the monument in the War of Independence
+- 1.7 The disabled soldier who protected the monument in the War of Independence

-- 1.10 The Torre de las Infantas hides princesses’ desolation within
+- 1.12 The Torre de las Infantas hides a princesse’s desolation

-Discover 10 things you never knew that will improve your visit to the Alhambra of Granada
+Discover 12 things you never knew that will improve your visit to the Alhambra of Granada

-When you go to the Alhambra, you are allowed to stroll around freely, unless there are special paths set up in advance because conservation work is being performed.
+When you go to the Alhambra, you are allowed to stroll around freely, unless there are special paths set up in advance because of conservation work.
 However, while you are there, bear in mind that in the past when people lived there, each social class had its own set way of approaching the sultanate.

-On the one hand, there was a corridor for the cleaning staff, and then another for scribes and administrators.
-And last but not least, an entry for the sultan and his family called the royal court walk.
+There was a corridor for the cleaning staff, another one for scribes and administrators and finally, an entrance for the sultan and his family called the royal court walk.
 They shared the same space, but without mixing!

 The walls can speak